 To understand how a film camera works you have to look at how this technology has developed over the last century.
-The film camera has been an essential tool to the development of our modern world.
+The film camera has been an essential tool in the development of our modern world.
 Although most of us consider cameras an invention of the last century, it is ironic to see that the concepts that were used in the development of this device can be dated back to ancient times.

-A bit of history to understand how a film camera works
+History to understand how a film camera works

 The concept of photography is based off a concept called camera obscura.
 This states that if you poke a hole in a dark room, the light passing through the hole will be flipped upside down but retain its color and perspective.
 This theory was by no means new, with such ancient inventors such as Mozi, Aristotle, and Alhazen, all making note of this peculiar behavior.

 Check out the youtube video below to understand how a film camera works:

 It wasn’t until 1490 that an Italian inventor by the name of Leonardo DaVinci used this concept to create a tracing machine.
 This took the concept of camera obscura and projected the image onto a piece of parchment that the inventor could then trace.
 Camera obscura devices continued to gain popularity into the 1700’s.
 Some historians claim that Rembrandt used this technique on some of his most famous works of art.

 In 1774 Johann Heinrich Schulze discovered that substances mixed with silver nitrate are photoreactive.
 This means they react to light.
 The modern camera was on the tip of inventor’s fingertips, but sadly, this knowledge was not capitalized on until 1826 when an inventor by the name of Joseph Nicephore Niepce developed a technique called heliography.
 This combined all of the previous camera obscura techniques and allowed the first photograph to be captured.